-The TEMBO Trust receive many requests from families in the Longido area, all of which are referred to a Selection Committee that makes recommendation based on financial and socio-economic needs.
-Our staff work closely with local education officials to identify girls who might be at risk and whose families might need support.
-Each year, TEMBO Trust faces the challenges of more girls on the list than can be supported.
+TEMBO (Tanzania) receives many requests from families in the Longido area, all of which are referred to a Selection Committee that makes recommendations based on financial and socio-economic needs.
+Our staff work closely with local education officers to identify girls who might be at risk and whose families might need support.
+Each year, TEMBO faces the challenges of more girls on the list than can be supported.

-The cost of outfitting a girl for school is approximately $350 Cdn (January 2019).
+The cost of outfitting a girl for school is approximately $410 CAD (January 2023).
 Prior to starting Form 1, TEMBO outfits each girl with a school uniform, trunk, mattress, toiletries and school supplies.
 TEMBO also provides girls with copies of syllabus books, so that they might keep up with their studies at school.
 In addition to financial support, all TEMBO-sponsored girls receive ongoing social and academic support through a mentoring program offered by our local staff.

 TEMBO focuses on the needs of the girl child as they are the ones who are often left behind.
 In a traditional Maasai family, girls are forced into marriage at the age of 13 and must give up their dreams of an education.
 If the family has the resources to support secondary school education, the boy child will be given priority.

 While TEMBO does not offer sponsorship for boys, we recognize the vital importance of providing informal education to boys and men.
-Our Sara and Juma program is designed on this very important principle, as well as the work of TEMBO Trust in addressing female genital mutilation through community seminars.
+Our Sara and Juma program is designed on this very important principle where boys are included in all lessons.

-Yes, our staff in Longido would be welcome your visit at any time.
-Visitors are welcome to stay in our 8-room TEMBO Guesthouse located in the centre of Longido village.
-Our staff would be pleased to put together a program for you to visit our projects, or just sit under the beautiful acacia tree and hear stories about our work in the village.
-Please contact the TEMBO Guesthouse to book your accommodation.
+Yes, our staff in Longido would welcome your visit at any time.
+Visitors are welcome to stay in our 7-room TEMBO Inn located in the centre of Longido village.
+Our staff can put together a program for you to visit our projects, or just sit under the beautiful acacia tree and hear stories about our work in the village.
+Please contact the TEMBO Inn to book your accommodation.

 We are always interested in hearing from individuals interested in volunteering, but you must have the required qualifications.
 All volunteer experiences are self-funded.
-Currently, TEMBO is recruiting qualified teachers (primary, secondary, ESL) for volunteer teaching opportunities in 2020.
+Currently, TEMBO is recruiting qualified teachers (primary, secondary, ESL) for volunteer teaching opportunities in fall 2023.
 Please contact firstname.lastname@example.org.

-TEMBO Canada is always interested in hearing from individuals who can help us to tell the story, to share information about our work and help coordinate local fundraising events.
+TEMBO (Canada) is always interested in hearing from individuals who can help us to tell the story, to share information about our work and help coordinate local fundraising events.
 If you are interested in coordinating an event, we can provide you with promotional materials and resources.
-If you would like to help us at our Annual Luncheon in Ottawa, please contact email@example.com
+If you would like to help us with our annual online auction, please contact email@example.com

 As well, we often post volunteer needs on Facebook, so please follow us on Facebook.